JeanLiima/next-template/README.md

 ## Description

-This is the front-end part of the project OCCRI System.
+✔ Frontend: This is the front-end part of the project OCCRI System.
 ✔ Backend: [Occri API](https://github.com/evaldorcardoso/api-occri)

 🛠️ Technologies: